What is a Mission?

 How do I switch organizations?

 To toggle between organizations, click on the drop-down menu in the top left corner and select one or create a new one.
-Each organization is distinct, so that on the dashboard, you’ll see only the notifications for that organization’s Missions and only those Missions listed in the menu on the left.
+Each organization is distinct, so that on the Mission Control, you’ll see only the notifications for that organization’s Missions and only those Missions listed in the menu on the left.

 Control & Privacy